No one wants to live with impaired vision or blindness. Yet far too many people neglect basic preventative eye care until a vision problem arises.

 The typical preventative eye exam takes between 30 and 60 minutes.
 If you are currently wearing glasses or contact lenses, be sure to bring them with you to your exam.
 If you plan to wear contacts that day, bring your contacts case and your glasses since you will need to remove your contacts during the exam.

 If at all possible, please complete any required forms prior to your appointment date and time.
 Be sure to write down any known allergies or health issues.
 Bring your health (eye) insurance information with you, if applicable.
 Be prepared to provide a complete personal medical history as well as additional medical information pertaining to family history of eye disease.
 If you have had prior eye procedures, be sure to bring dates of those procedures and any records with you.

 Remove eye makeup prior to your exam.
 Your preventative eye exam will include dilation with the option for reversal drops.
 However, some patients can take longer to return to normal vision even with the reversal drops.
-Please plan accordingly if you will need a loved one to drive you home from your appointment.
+Please plan accordingly if you will need someone to drive you home from your appointment.

-Your preventative eye exam will be conducted by one of Campus Eye Group’s experienced board-certified ophthalmologists.
+Your preventative eye exam will be conducted by one of our experienced board-certified ophthalmologists.

 Preventative eye exams are intentionally designed to detect risk of developing vision issues or diseases.
 The technology and testing used to perform your eye exam is perfectly safe.